Eniolayo/memory-matching-assessment/README.md

 ## 🧪 Testing

-We use Jest and React Testing Library for testing.
+I used Jest and React Testing Library for testing.
 To run tests:

 ```bash
 # Run all tests